oceanprotocol/docs/content/concepts/ddo-metadata.md

 The schema is based on public schema.org [DataSet schema](https://schema.org/Dataset).

-Standardized names is critical for effective searching, sorting and filtering (curation).
+Standardizing labels is key to effective searching, sorting and filtering (curation).

 This page specifies metadata attributes that _must_ be included, and that _may_ be included.
 These attributes are organized hierarchically, from top-layer attributes like `"main"` to sub-level attributes like `"main.type"`.
 This page also provides DDO metadata examples.